timcdlucas/translucent_interpretable_ML_review/translucent.md

 ![Clustered ICE plot for latitude in the Random Forest model.](figs/clustered_ice_lat-2.pdf "Clustered ICE plot for latitude in the Random Forest model."){#fig:clusticelatrf}

-Gaussian process models and random forests implicit consider very deep interactions which become increasingly difficult to interpret.
+Gaussian process models and Random Forests implicitly consider deep interactions which become increasingly difficult to interpret.
 However, if we can identify important two way interactions we can start to interpret these.
 We can find the interaction strength between two features in a similar fashion to finding variable importance.
 We can examine the 2D PDP of two covariates (figure @fig:2dgestlatgp @fig:2dgestlatrf) and calculate what proportion of the curve is explained by the sum of the two 1D PDPs (e.g. figure @fig:pdpgestgp).